jonwright77/DaysToGo/01_CURRENT_STATE.md

     - **Photo Fetching**: `PhotoService` fetches images from the user's photo library for the calculated `reflectionDate`.
     - **Calendar Fetching**: `CalendarService` fetches calendar events for the `reflectionDate`.
     - **Historical Events**: `WikipediaService` fetches "On This Day" historical events from Wikipedia's free API for the `reflectionDate`, showing events, births, and deaths that match the exact year of the reflection date.
 Recurring holidays are excluded to focus on unique historical events.
 No API key required, completely free with unlimited access.
-    - **Location Tracking**: `LocationService` tracks significant location changes in the background using CoreLocation, building a history of user movements over time.
+    - **Location Tracking**: `LocationService` tracks location changes in the background using CoreLocation, building a detailed history of user movements over time.
 Location data for the `reflectionDate` is displayed on an interactive map in the reminder detail view.
-Uses battery-efficient significant location changes (not continuous tracking), stores last 90 days of data locally, and filters poor accuracy locations.
+Uses continuous location updates with 20-meter distance filter for detailed tracking, automatically records the first location of each day, stores last 90 days of data locally, and filters poor accuracy locations (except for daily first entries).
     - **Settings Menu**: A hierarchical `SettingsView` with organized sections for Personal (Profile) and Data Sources (Calendars), plus app version information.
     - **Customizable Reminder Appearance**: Reminders can now have an optional description and a customizable background color selected from 8 pastel options.
     - **Splash Screen**: A custom splash screen is displayed on app launch.